-Termite damage is most common in crawl spaces and pier and beam foundations since they provide space for them.
-While they can’t cause damage to concrete or cinder block foundations, they can weaken wood support beams.
+Termite damage is most common in crawl spaces and pier and beam foundations, since they provide space for these pests.
+While they can’t cause damage to concrete or cinder block foundations, termites can weaken wood support beams.

 Signs of infestation include seeing flying termites or piles of wings, mud tunnels in your crawl space and honeycomb patterns in your wood.
-To get rid of termite infestation, contact professional exterminators who can create a custom treatment plan for your home.
+To get rid of a termite infestation, you’ll need to contact professional exterminators who can create a custom treatment plan for your home.
 Treatment may include laying bait traps, using insecticides and spraying a protective barrier around the area.

 Here are a few additional things that are important to keep in mind when choosing your foundation type or when repairing foundation damage.

 Most foundations are built to last 100+ years.
-However, several factors come into play here.
+However, several factors come into play.
 These include:

-- type of foundation you build (pier and beam may have a short life span)
+- Type of foundation (pier and beam may have a shorter life span)